gowinsemi/USB2I2S/README.md

 <span style="color:blue">*We have tested using the MAX98357A I2S Amplifier Module and SPH0645LM microphone module with the current design.*</span>.⚠

-### Current Demonstration Setup with GOWIN DK-USB2.0 + MAX98357A I2S Amplifier Boards
+### Demonstration Setup - GOWIN DK-USB2.0 + MAX98357A I2S Amplifier & SPH0645LM4H Microphone Boards

 ![Demo_Setup_Diagram](doc/DKUSB2_to_amplifier_setup.jpg)